 February 24, 2021 - San Diego-based VLP BioTech, Inc. announced developing a more practical vaccine-based viral entry inhibitor to block HBV/HDV liver invasion.
 The company is seeking potential partners or licensees interested in this technology or combination therapies' clinical development.

 February 2, 2021 - VBI Vaccines Inc. announced that the U.S. Food and Drug Administration had accepted its filing of the Biologics License Application for the Company's 3-antigen prophylactic hepatitis B vaccine candidate to prevent infection caused by all known subtypes of the hepatitis B virus in adults.

 January 25, 2021 - Atlanta-based Antios Therapeutics, Inc. announced that it had completed the Phase 1b clinical trial of ATI-2173, an Active Site Polymerase Inhibitor Nucleotide (ASPIN), in patients with chronic hepatitis B virus infection.
 ATI-2173 is a novel, orally-administered, liver-targeted Active Site Polymerase Inhibitor Nucleotide (ASPIN) molecule designed to deliver the 5’-monophosphate of clevudine to the liver.
 This L-nucleoside's active 5’-triphosphate has unique antiviral properties as a non-competitive, non-chain terminating HBV polymerase inhibitor that distorts HBV polymerase's active site, resulting in potent HBV antiviral activity and extended off-treatment suppression of HBV DNA.
-In addition, ATI-2173 targets the liver, delivering high levels of the unique 5’- triphosphate while limiting systemic exposure to the parent L-nucleoside.
+In addition, ATI-2173 targets the liver, delivering high levels of the unique 5'- triphosphate while limiting systemic exposure to the parent L-nucleoside.
 Thus, ATI-2173 has the potential to become an integral part of a curative combination regimen for chronic hepatitis B.

 January 12, 2021 - Gilead Sciences and Vir Biotechnology, Inc. announced that the companies have entered into a clinical collaboration to evaluate novel therapeutic combination strategies to develop a functional cure for the chronic hepatitis B virus.
 Anuj Gaggar, VP, Clinical Research, Virology at Gilead, stated, "We believe that selgantolimod and VIR-2218 have the potential to be best-in-class therapeutics and could provide a compelling new combination approach to a functional cure for HBV."